- The men assaulted the guards, knocking the male to the floor and kicking and punching him while pointing a gun at him.

 punch in (or out)

-- North American (Of an employee) clock in (or out): she couldn’t punch in, because there were no time clocksMore example sentences
+- North American Register one’s arrival at (or departure from) work, especially by means of a time clock: she couldn’t punch in, because there were no time clocksMore example sentences

 - The greatest feeling I get as an entrepreneur is when I go into the back, into the facility here and to see the employees punching out on their time cards to go home and on payday to know that I've contributed to their livelihood.